 The state library was originally established as the Territorial Library in 1864.
 The State Library and the Law and Legislative Reference Bureau were created as state agencies in 1915 (Laws 1915, Chapter 62).
 The State Librarian also served as the Legislative Reference Librarian.
 The Arizona State Library, Archives and Public Records (LAPR) is currently established in the Office of the Secretary of State.
 Statutory authority is found in A.R.S.§§41-151 et seq.

 LAPR provides general information services as well as research and reference services in the subject areas of law, government, public policy, genealogy, and Arizona.
 The division administers state and federal grants for public libraries, offers consultant services to both public libraries and government agencies, and is working to preserve both paper and electronic resources.
-The division also offers special library and information services for anyone who is unable to read or use standard printed materials due to visual or physical limitations, manages public record archival retention programs, and creates exhibits to educate the public regarding governmental and Arizona history and the legislative process (Ken Bennett letter to the Governor regarding the five year strategic plan, dated November 5, 2012).
+The division also offers special library and information services for anyone who is unable to read or use standard printed materials due to visual or physical limitations, manages public record archival retention programs, works with the Arizona Department of Education to best utilize federal funds that help to make Wi-Fi available throughout the state, and creates exhibits to educate the public regarding governmental and Arizona history and the legislative process (Ken Bennett letter to the Governor regarding the five year strategic plan, dated November 5, 2012).

 The Howell Code, the legal code for the territory, provided for establishment of the Territorial Library at the capitol in 1864 and named the Secretary of the Territory the Territorial librarian.
 The library and its holdings moved as the location of the territorial capitol moved: Prescott – 1864 to 1867; Tucson – 1867 to 1877; and Prescott – 1877 to 1889.
 In 1889, the capitol was located in Phoenix, where it has remained.
 Since its creation, the library has been either part of the legislative branch or the executive branch of government.